-Corequisite(s): SCED 571.
+Corequisite(s): MAED 592.
 Notes: Offered in fall.

-592. Field Experience in Teaching Mathematics (1:0-8).
+592. Field Experience in Teaching Mathmatics (1:0-8).

-Students will spend a minimum of 8 hours per week in the classroom under the supervision of a mathematics professor and will work with a mentorteacher in preparation for the final internship experience.
+Students will spend 8 hours per week in a public school under the supervision of a mathematics education professor and will work with a mentor teacher in preparation for the final internship experience.